Macschrauber/Macschrauber-s-Rom-Dump/README.md

 Alternatively, you can:

-Execute the script named "RomDump Macschrauber is damaged fix."
+Execute the scripts in the folder "is damaged fix" They also can be flagged, if do xattr -cr "/path/to/the.app"

 Use the included Downloader to obtain a copy with no quarantine flag set.

 in case the Downloader is not included: